 If you like to save wine corks too (I Google’d and couldn’t find a cool name for this type of collector!), another idea to incorporate into your wedding guest book is pictured below.
 Guests sign a cork and place it into a shadow box.

 11) Wood Working Skills

 Are either of you good at wood working?
 If so, use your talents to create a magnificent masterpiece such as the bench pictured below, which guests can sign.
 Certainly a hefty keepsake that you can add to your backyard and use for many years.
 If you are not so talented in the wood working field, you could always pretend and find one off Amazon.

 12) Sign a Guitar

 Does music play a big part in your life?
-Share your passions with wedding guests by having them sign a musical instrument.
+Share your passions with wedding guests by having them sign a musical instrument, like a guitar.